Gong vs. Salesforce

 • Are you looking for a platform that tells you what happened on calls, or one that tells you who to call in the first place?

 Both platforms are strong in their domains.
-But they share a gap: neither generates the B2B data (verified contacts, direct dials, intent signals, and company intelligence) that revenue teams need before any deal conversation starts.
+But they share a fundamental gap: neither generates the B2B data (verified contacts, direct dials, intent signals, and company intelligence) that revenue teams need before any deal conversation starts.
 That upstream intelligence is what separates average pipeline from predictable growth.

 If verified data and contextual intelligence sound like the missing layer in your revenue stack, see how ZoomInfo works.